 Please complete the New Client Form prior to your first appointment.
 Please make sure your dog has been walked prior to our session.
 We encourage owners to be in the room but other pets should be kept separate to aid relaxation and prevent distraction.
 Dogs may be unused to sports massage because it is different than petting and we work at your animal’s comfort level.

 Regular massage provides the best results for your pet.
 Introductory, rehabilitative, and senior massage is recommended every 1-2 weeks.
-General maintenance and prevention is recommended on a monthly basis.
+General maintenance and prevention is recommended and may be customized to your animal based on personality, activity level, and need.

-*Disclaimer: Sports Massage and aromatherapy are complimentary therapies that are meant to assist self- healing.
+*Disclaimer: Sports Massage and aromatherapy are complementary therapies that are meant to assist self- healing.
 These therapies are not a replacement for veterinary care.
-Massage professionals are not qualified to treat, diagnose, or give prognosis of any injury or illness.
+Massage professionals are not qualified to treat, diagnose, or give a prognosis of any injury or illness.
 Consult your veterinarian for concerns with your animal's health.